Joey Badass: 2014–2015: B4.DA.$$

-2016–2019: All-Amerikkkan Bada$$
+2016–2019: All-Amerikkkan Badass

 On March 4, 2016, Joey Badass made his television debut in the second season of the hit TV series Mr. Robot, where he was cast in the recurring role of Leon, who is an associate of Elliot (played by Rami Malek).
 On May 26, 2016, he released another single called "Devastated".
 The song peaked at number 25 on the Bubbling Under Hot 100 Singles chart, which became Joey's highest charting single to date (as a solo artist).
 The single was certified gold by the RIAA on January 6, 2017.
 On January 20, 2017, Joey Badass released "Land of the Free".
-On March 2, 2017, Joey Bada$$ revealed the title of his second studio album titled "All-Amerikkkan Bada$$".
+On March 2, 2017, Joey Badass revealed the title of his second studio album titled All-Amerikkkan Badass.
 On April 7, 2017, Joey Badass released the album.
 On May 12, 2017, it was announced that Joey Badass will go on Logic's Everybody's Tour with Big Lenbo, in support of Logic's third studio album Everybody.

 On December 28, 2017, Joey Badass announced via Twitter that he was originally featured on Post Malone's track "Rockstar" along with T-Pain.
 Badass also admitted to ghostwriting the track.
 Florida rapper XXXTentacion announced on Instagram that he had a collaboration project with Joey Badass, Badass later confirmed this on January 20, 2018.
 The two dropped a remix of the song "King's Dead" on SoundCloud on March 9, 2018.
 The two later on dropped a song titled "Infinity (888)" on XXXTentacion's second studio album ? one week later on March 16.
 With the killing of XXXTentacion, though, their collaborative project is all but confirmed to be not happening.
 On June 12, 2018, Joey re-issued 1999 on all streaming services and vinyl for its 6th anniversary, and in a following interview with Peter Rosenberg, revealed his fatherhood, making public his first child, then 2-month-old Indigo Rain.
 In December 2019, he was also featured in XXXTentacion's second posthumous and last album, Bad Vibes Forever.